sap-tutorials/abap-core-development/tutorials/abap-islm-orchestration-grounding-consumption/abap-islm-orchestration-grounding-consumption.md

 11. Configure the `GROUNDING_QUERY`, choose `Display Template Information` to `Yes`, and specify the prompt as `Select the right grounding document for application evaluation based on the organization type {ISLM_OrgType}.`.
 You may leave the default value for `ISLM_OrgType` empty
 ![Configure the grounding query template](imgs/Create_INTS_12_Add_GroundingQuery.png)
 > **NOTE:** There are pre-defined variables like `ISLM_GROUNDING_OUTPUT` and pre-defined dynamic parameters formatted like `ISLM_abc`, where `abc` can be chosen (case-sensitive) according to custom needs.
 The usage of `ISLM_GROUNDING_OUTPUT` in one of the prompts is mandatory, leading to orchestration execution errors if omitted.
 12. Safe the intelligent scenario model draft and **navigate back** to the intelligent scenario `ZDEMO_INTS_GROUNDING`.
 In the scenario covered in this tutorial, the application will be used to rate a job application given to organisation-specific ratings.
 The guidelines for these ratings are given by documents (`txt` files in our example), which are used to ground the large language model response.
-The files can be obained from [this github repository](https://github.com/SAP-samples/abap-islm-tutorial-samples/tree/main/abap-islm-orchestration-grounding-consumption).
+The files can be obtained from [this repository](https://github.com/SAP-samples/abap-islm-tutorial-samples/tree/main/abap-islm-orchestration-grounding-consumption).
 Navigate to the document tab, upload the grounding documents, and publish the INTS:

      a. `SW_DEV_CONSULTING`: `Gudilelines for Software Development Consulting`